-After you graduated from the Fire Department Drill Tower or Police Academy, LAFPP began deducting 8% of your salary each pay period (if you were a prior member, deductions began upon your rehire).
-These deductions are your contributions to the pension plan.
-Each member's contributions are accounted for individually, and interest is accrued and posted every six months (for the six-month periods ending June 30 and December 31) while you are an active member.
+After you graduated from the Fire Department Drill Tower or Police Academy (includes Port Police), LAFPP began deducting pension contributions from your salary each pay period (if you were a prior member, deductions began upon your rehire).
+If the plan is at least 100% actuarially funded for pension benefits, then you will pay 8%.
+If the plan is not at least 100% actuarially funded, your contribution will be 9%.

+These deductions are your contributions to the Pension Plan.
+Each member's contributions are accounted for individually, and interest is accrued and posted every 6-months (for the sixth month periods ending June 30 and December 31) while you are an active member.